Medicine at St John's

 We attract around 100 applicants, with above the average marks of those applying for Medicine at Cambridge as a whole, and typically interview around 50 applicants.
 The initial measure by which applicants are ranked for deselection is Section 2 of the BMAT, which is seen as a reliable indicator of academic ability that all applicants can be compared with.
 Competitive candidates usually obtain a result of 4.7 or higher in Section 2, because of this it is advised that applicants prepare for the BMAT in the months leading up to the test.

 Our overall assessment of your academic potential will be based on a combination of past examination results, BMAT results, the confidential report that we ask your school to write, as well as the interviews.
 The main purpose of the interviews is to help us to set this information in a wider perspective and to find out more about your motivation and aptitude for the Cambridge course and profession as a whole.
 We aim to conduct our interviews in a friendly and informal manner and you should not feel daunted by the prospect of them.
-Three interviews are held for each candidate, of about 20 minutes each:
+Two interviews are held for each candidate, of about 20 minutes each:

 The first interview is conducted by the Tutor handling your application and a medical practitioner (usually the Director of Clinical Studies).
 This interview focuses on professional development and the wider aspects of medicine.
 You will be asked what your motivation is to study medicine as a vocation, and to show any relevant experience you have in healthcare or caring in general.
 Obviously some practical experience of voluntary work in a hospital, etc is likely to provide a very useful basis for discussion at this interview, although we appreciate that this is not always easy to obtain.
 The interview will also explore a number of general questions about your understanding of medicine, public health, interaction with patients and related topics.